rkt/rkt/app-container/SPEC.md

 #### Container Runtime Manifest

 A container executes one or more apps with shared PID namespace, network namespace, mount namespace, IPC namespace and UTS namespace.
 Each app will start pivoted (i.e. chrooted) into its own unique read-write rootfs before execution.
-The definition of the container is a list of apps that should be launched together.
+The definition of the container is a list of apps that should be launched together, along with isolators that should apply to the entire container.
 This is codified in a [Container Runtime Manifest](#container-runtime-manifest-schema).

 This example container will use a set of three apps: